What is 5G and How Will It Affect You?Posted Jan. 30, 2019, 2:03 p.m. by Serina Rajagukguk

 Cars in the 5G era will communicate with each other, reacting and anticipating their movements by analyzing other users on the street.
 Your car will know if the 10th car in front of you is breaking and will investigate why and decide on what to do next.

 Super precise surgery with robots, advanced imagery devices, and teleguided medical assistance.
 These won't exist only in sci-fi movies anymore but in real life.

-The so-called URLLC (ultra-reliable low latency communications) component of 5G will make the connection between devices precise and well, ultra reliable, which is vital when dealing with medical problems.
+The so-called URLLC (ultra-reliable low latency communications) component of 5G will make the connection between devices precise and well, ultra-reliable, which is vital when dealing with medical problems.

-All the things that we love in science fiction books or movies are not in "distant" future anymore.
+All the things that we love in science fiction books or movies are not in the "distant" future anymore.
 With 5G, they happen way sooner than we previously thought.

 The implementation will, of course, take a lot of time and careful planning.
 But we can see that some carriers have started investing and laying down the route for 5G.

 The question is: are we ready for such a revolution?